aamirazad/tigertutoringtool/hugo/content/teachers/fiore/into-the-wild.md

 ### Chapter 16

 - Chris leaves Carthage for Alaska driven by Gaylord Stuckey
-  - Stuckey is reuctant to let Chris go on this 'ill-considered adventure'
+  - Stuckey is reluctant to let Chris go on this 'ill-considered adventure'
   - Charmed by Chris and drives him all the way to Fairbank unlike what he said
   - Warns Chris there is still snow and few plants and berries to eat
 - Picks up a guide to edible plants (no not those) and buys a rifle
 - Gets a ride from Jim Gallien, and enters the Alaskan bush alone carring nothing but rifle, his backpack filled with rice, and a small collection of books
 - On the Stampede Trail, Chris crosses the low Teklanika River waters to discover a bus (Bus 142) where he sets up camp
-- After struggling to shoot animals, when the summer comes he starts to trive in the harsh conditions
+- After struggling to shoot animals, when the summer comes he starts to thrive in the harsh conditions
   - Tries to continue walking but because of the meting snow, he goes back to the bus
-- Chris gets very exiced when he shoots a moose
+- Chris gets very exited when he shoots a moose
-  - But he dys it infinitaly and ends up making most of it spoil
+  - But he drys it ineffectively and ends up making most of it spoil
   - Very disappointed himself for killing a animal (which he doesn't like doing) and not even using the meet
-- He comes to terms with his errors deciding to learn from them and trys to return to civilation in July
+- At the climax of the story, he comes to terms with his errors deciding to learn from them and tries to return to civilization in July
   - But because of the melting snow, the Teklanika River has become much more active and he, correctly, realizes he can't cross it

 ### Chapter 17